Frequently Ask Questions

-A: Since MIFA bought the theater in 2009 we have been putting together all the necessary pieces for the renovation of the theater.
+A: Since MIFA bought the theater in 2009 we have been putting together all the necessary pieces for the renovation of the theater: See our 2022 Brochure.
 We have hired an architect who has been working on the plans.
 We’ve put together a team of professionals to help us with fundraising, strategic planning, and historic preservation, and have been presenting events to whet the community’s appetite for what could happen at the Victory.

 Q: Are there steps that an individual can take, beyond endless fundraising, to actually make this happen?

 A: Yes, letting people know how important this project is to you and our community is important!
 You can also share these answers with all who would be interested.
 Please visit our website, follow us on Facebook or Instagram and if you have other questions please contact us so we can answer them.

 Q: Are there legislative avenues or other avenues?

 A: Yes, and we have been working with Congressman Richie Neal; the Western Mass. legislative delegation, including State Senators John Velis, Eric Lesser, and Adam Gomez, Representatives Pat Duffy, Carlos Gonzales, and Lindsay Sabadosa; Keiko Orrall, Executive Director of the Mass.
 Office of Travel and Tourism; Jose Delgado, Director of the Governor’s Western Mass. office; as well as Holyoke Mayor Joshua A. Garcia and Economic Development Director Aaron Vega.